The lowdown (in their own words...)

 Perks: 25 days’ holiday, death in service, life assurance, pension, income protection.
 Flexible benefits package which includes private medical insurance, dental insurance, critical illness cover, cashplan, Ride2Work Scheme and season ticket loan.

-Sponsorship:We offer financial support for both the Graduate Diploma in Law and Legal Practice Course.
+Sponsorship:We offer financial support for the relevant course taken.

 Facts and figures

 Applications received pa: circa 600 for winter placement scheme, circa 700 for Summer Placement Scheme